hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 $$ v_{w} = 1.2192(2.0^{1.40}) = 3.22 m/s. $$
 =+=

 d) v exceeds v<sub>w</sub>, indicating that it falls in Region 3.
-The friction loss is calculated as that of water flowing at the same velocity.
+The frictional loss is calculated as that of water flowing at the same velocity.

 =+=